 COVID-19 Advisory: WSU Extension is working to keep our communities safe.
 All Extension programming is being conducted consistent with the latest official state guidance.
 WSU Extension county offices and WSU Research & Extension Centers are following protocols for vaccination, masking, distancing and hygiene.
 If this office is not open to the public, we are available during normal business hours via email, phone, and web conference.

 Trainees receive over 60 hours of college-level, WSU-certified training.
 Classes are taught by university faculty/staff, local experts and Master Gardeners.
 Students need to attend each session of the basic training course.

-After completing the curriculum section of training, the new trainees are required to dedicate 50 hours of service to the community by assisting the public in solving their home gardening problems and answering questions.
-Upon completion of the hours, they become Certified WSU Master Gardeners.
+After completing training, trainees become interns and are required to complete 50 hours of service to the community by assisting the public in solving their home gardening problems and answering questions.
+Upon completion of these hours, they become Certified WSU Master Gardeners.

 About The Training

 The Master Gardener Program is a volunteer program for people with a passion for plants, a drive to learn, and a commitment to serve.
 Candidates for the program may have very little experience or knowledge about horticulture or they may have a lot, but all have a desire to learn.
 By signing up to join the program, you are committing to serving the community as a gardening/horticulture educator.

 Dates: Wednesdays, September 7 through November 16.